Apps72/DbMocker/ReadMe.md

 ## Releases

+## Version 1.15
+- Fix `MockDbDataReader.IsDBNull` when the value is null.

 ## Version 1.14
 - Add 'Guid' type in `MockTable.FromFixed` and resource sample files.
 - Add a custom message when a sample conversion fails.
 Ex: `Invalid conversion of "2020-01-32" to "DateTime", for column "Col1"`.